 Mildred’s Feed ‘Em Good is now across the street in a much larger location at 1901 Wyandotte.
 This is a great spot for coffee along with breakfast and lunch sandwiches and salads.

-Parlor: I was excited to try Parlor, a new food hall that recently opened in the Crossroads Arts District.
+Parlor: I was excited to try Parlor, a food hall that recently opened in the Crossroads Arts District.
 It is contemporary space on three floors that features casual dining options plus two bars.
-It has seven restaurants offering pizza, sandwiches, mac and cheese, fried chicken, burgers, Korean comfort food, Mexican food and more.
-I really enjoyed my pizza from Providence Pizza with arugula, figs, prosciutto and goat cheese.
+It has seven restaurants offering pizza, sandwiches, mac and cheese, fried chicken, burgers, Greek food, Mexican food and more.
 1707 Locust.

 Novel: Formerly located at 815 W. 17th St., they have recently opened to 1927 McGee.
 This sleek, contemporary new space is a big change from its original location in an historic house on the Westside where I went several years ago.
 This is a must visit restaurant when you are in town.
 In the new location, I had dinner with my brother and loved the duck entrée.
 It is known for its entrees, pastas and desserts.

 Corvino Supper Club & Tasting Room: This is a popular restaurant offering modern American cuisine, that also features a tasting room for multi-course tasting menus.
 I liked the live music, which they feature nightly, and the sleek design.
 I was a little disappointed in some of the menu choices due to spiceness which I was not able to modify, but did end up enjoying a good cheese burger and salad.
 1830 Walnut St.